When choosing a fretboard material, you have plenty of options, and one of the most popular woods out there is a maple fingerboard!

 When it comes to comparing these three main types of fretboard woods, they’re all very good choices.
 It’s just good to know that a maple fretboard will be as reliable as the other options available to you.

 While there has undoubtedly been some debate related to the tonal qualities of maple and other types of wood, the general consensus is that maple is considered to have a brighter sound quality than rosewood, which is a trait that it shares with ebony fretboards.

-Its snappiness is a characteristic that people love, and people have been enjoying guitars with maple fretboards across many genres, from pop to metal.
+Its snappiness is a characteristic that people love, and people have been enjoying guitars with maple fretboards across many genres, from pop to metal, especially on Fender guitars.

 Maple tends to be a very comfortable wood that’s enjoyable to play on.
 This is because maple has a tight grain pattern that helps it feel smooth or slick to the touch, which is yet another attribute that it has in common with ebony.